patonlab/Sterimol/README.md

 Calculating Sterimol parameters for an organic functional group (e.g. *tert*-butyl) from a Gaussian-formatted input file.

 ```
-python sterimol.py -a1 2 -a2 1 examples/tBu.com
+python -m sterimol -a1 2 -a2 1 examples/tBu.com

    STERIMOL: using original CPK Van der Waals parameters
    Atoms 1 and 2 define the L-axis and direction [ 1.1  0.
 0. ]